nhvu95/angular-send-file-peer-to-peer/f2f-frontend/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/webrtc` directory.

+## Docker host
+After run build, to host in docker

+`docker compose up -d`

 ## Running unit tests